Traffic Studies

 - Right turn only lanes for drivers on Main Street at Clarence Avenue.
 Drivers on Main Street are now required to turn right at the intersection and are no longer able to drive straight through or turn left onto Clarence Avenue.

-- A pedestrian signal on the South side of Clarence Avenue to allow crossings on both the North and South side of the intersection.
+- A pedestrian signal on the south side of Clarence Avenue to allow crossings on both the north and south side of the intersection.

 - Cyclist push buttons on Main Street to activate the pedestrian signals.
 Cyclists are still permitted to cross Clarence Avenue or turn left onto Clarence Avenue.